SagarOps/GCP_Task/task1/README.md

 ```

+- You can also check if the project is running by visiting: https://hello-world-dtn65ykysq-uc.a.run.app/

 ## **Notes**
 - Ensure the YOUR_PROJECT_ID placeholder is replaced with your actual GCP project ID.
 - This deployment makes the Cloud Run service publicly accessible.